Skip to Main Content

 Scheduler

-Note that the scheduler module helps you to schedule one-on-one appointments with all your students.
+The scheduler tool helps you to schedule one-on-one appointments with your students.
 You specify the periods during which you are available to see the students and the length of each appointment.
 The students then book themselves into one of the available timeslots.
-The module also lets you record the attendance and grade the appointment.
-After understanding this, do the following:
+The activity also lets you record the attendance and grade the appointment.
+Do the following to utilize the scheduler tool:

 2. Click add an activity or resource